DessimozLab/FastOMA/README.md

 ### Input check:

-After installing FastOMA, you have a initial check for your input dataset by running the following in the folder `in_folder`:
+After installing FastOMA, you can have a initial check for your input dataset by running the following in the folder `in_folder`:

 ```
 cd in_folder